toomuchdesign/re-reselect/README.md

 Retrieve data for given arguments.

 ### reReselectInstance.getMatchingSelector(selectorArguments)
-Retrieve the selector object being called and cached for given arguments.
+Retrieve the selector responding to the given arguments.

+### reReselectInstance.removeMatchingSelector(selectorArguments)
+Remove the selector responding to the given arguments.

+### reReselectInstance.clearCache()
+Clear the whole cache.

 ## Todo's
-- Consider to expose a cache clearing method
 - Named exports?